 It was a Sunday morning in McDonald’s, and Ted and I sat down with steaming coffees in hand.
-With his iPhone out, he began to use the free wifi while we chatted.
+With his iPhone out, he began to use the free wifi.
 Moments later, a woman appeared with a sign asking for donations for disabled children.
 Aggressively, she pointed to her hand-written sign, demanding we donate.

 “No!”
 I blurted, swatting her away.
-My travel balls had fully developed by now, giving me the strength to state a firm no when we didn’t want something.
+My travel balls had fully developed by now, giving me the strength to firmly decline things we didn’t want.
 Insistently, she continued to point and demand.

 - Always be aware of people’s behaviour, including unusual kindness and persistence.
-When a stranger interacts with you, be aware of your possessions and ensure they’re physically in your reach.
+When a stranger interacts with you, take note of your possessions and ensure they’re physically in your reach.
 I often keep a finger looped around my camera and purse straps, especially if walking or if someone is talking to me.
-You needn’t be afraid of strangers, but do be alert!
+You needn’t be afraid of strangers, just be alert!

 - Within reason, do not let your guard down.
 Theft can happen anywhere – including in your home country or developing places.
 You needn’t be paranoid, but do be smart and keep track of your belongings are at all times.
 Captivating events like pleas for donations, sudden fights, spills on your shirt by strangers, or other distraction techniques are common theft schemes.
 Rick Steves has some good tips on regular scams here.